 Consider how you plan to pay your first term tuition.
 Your electronic invoice will be available to you in your Merlin account; as part of our efforts to be environmentally friendly, North Central does not issue paper invoices.
-There is a three-week payment grace period for all international students in their first term, to allow sufficient time for a wire transfer to clear, etc.
+North Central has partnered with flywire to offer convenient international payment options for students with non-U.S. bank accounts.

 Applying for an F-1 Student Visa

-If you will need an F-1 student visa to study at North Central, please submit the following as soon as possible to ensure an I-20 form (Visa Eligibility Document) can be issued:
+The process of applying for a student visa can take up to three months.
+If you will need an F-1 student visa to study at North Central, please submit the following as soon as possible to ensure that an I-20 Form (Visa Eligibility Document) can be issued:

 - Documentation of sufficient financial resources.
 This includes:

 - A Bank Letter for each sponsor that includes an original signature on bank letterhead with the bank's contact information.
-It must be dated within the past six months and include the name of the account holder and the amount in the account.
-It must also specify the type of account (e.g., savings, checking, time deposit, etc.) and the currency.
+It must be dated no earlier than April 15, 2018 for Winter entry (or January 15, 2019 for Fall entry) and include the name of the account holder and the amount in the account.
+It must also specify the type of account (e.g., savings, checking, time deposit, etc.) and the currency of the account.
 Please be sure the amount in the account is at least equal to the amount pledged to the student by the sponsor, and that the account is in the sponsor's name.
 North Central accepts original letters or color scans of original letters.
-For a sample bank letter format, click here.
+Review a sample bank letter format.

 Welcome Week and International Student Orientation

-During Orientation, you will have the chance to get your student ID, tour campus, meet with your faculty advisor, open a bank account, visit a local store (to purchase items you just couldn't fit into your suitcase), participate in social events, and much more.
-In the weeks prior to arrival, you will receive more information about what the Office of International Programs has prepared for you.
+During orientation you will have the chance to get your student ID, tour campus, meet with your academic adviser, open a bank account, visit a local store (to purchase items you just couldn't fit into your suitcase), participate in social events, and more.
+In the weeks prior to arrival, you will receive more information about what the Center for Global Education has prepared for you.